zdravkov/kendo-docs/api/wrappers/jsp/colorPicker.md

 ### buttons `boolean`

-Applicable only for the HSV selector (that is, when pallete is null).
-This specifies whether the "Apply" / "Cancel" buttons are to be displayed in the drop-down HSV picker.
+Specifies whether the widget should display the Apply / Cancel buttons.Applicable only for the HSV selector, when a pallete is not specified.

 #### Example
     <kendo:colorPicker buttons="buttons">